NunoCPNP/oficina-rock-portugal/README.md

 This repository holds the new Oficina Rock Portugal web app.

-It's a Single Page Application built on [Next JS](https://nextjs.org/) using [Firebase](https://firebase.google.com/) for authentication and [FireStore](https://firebase.google.com/products/firestore) as backend
+It's an web application built on [Next JS](https://nextjs.org/) using [Firebase](https://firebase.google.com/) for authentication and [FireStore](https://firebase.google.com/products/firestore) as backend

 ## Features